Fredericcelerse/TuneMyPets/README.md

 # TuneMyPets
-This is a small introductive projet that aims at showing how to build and using fine-tuning/transfer learning approaches for image recognition.
+This introductory project demonstrates how to build and use fine-tuning/transfer learning approaches for image recognition.

-In this example, we show how to build a AI model based on the Convolution Neural Network (CNN) architecture for image recognition, and how we can enhance its accuracy by using fine-tuning and transfer learning approaches.
+In this example, we show how to construct an AI model based on the Convolutional Neural Network (CNN) architecture for image recognition and enhance its accuracy using fine-tuning and transfer learning approaches.

 ## Prerequisites